yvesgurcan/gloria-client/README.md

 ## Main dependencies

--   Three.js
+-   Three.js: A JavaScript 3D renderer for the browser.
--   React Three Fiber
+-   React Three Fiber: A wrapper around Three.js for React.
--   `three-js-csg-es6`: ES6-compatible wrapper around Chandler Prall's Three.js Constructive Solid Geometry (CSG) port.
+-   `three-js-csg-es6`: A ES6-compatible wrapper around Chandler Prall's Three.js Constructive Solid Geometry (CSG) port to build complex 3D geometry (such as carving shapes in objects thanks to other objects).
--   Styled Components
+-   [model-viewer](https://github.com/google/model-viewer): A web component created by Google that supports augmented reality.
--   Eruda: debug tool intended for access of the JavaScript console in mobile
+-   Eruda: Debug tool intended for access of the JavaScript console in mobile.
--   Webpack
+-   Styled Components.
--   Babel
+-   Webpack.
--   Prettier config
+-   Babel.

 ## Setup